Updated 01 Jun 2023

 Has anyone noticed a change in quality of tinned chappie †¦.
 Sometimes it’s soft and sometimes it’s dry and hard to scoop out of tin regardless of flavour.
 Also my dogs appear to be reacting to something and only thing changed is consistency of chappie any thoughts?

-Sue Slater John Mclaren 9 months ago
+Sue Slater John Mclaren one year ago

 I have noticed the same thing.
 Both of my dogs are on a mix of wet and dry Chappie complete, and they've both had episodes of sickness at least once a week.